aquizon/FindMyRecipes/README.md

 ### CatalogFridge.java
 A class containing the stage and scene of the Catalog/Fridge window.

+(add details on data structures used, other attributes)

 ### GeneratedRecipes.java
 A class containing the stage and scene of the Generated Recipes window.

+(add details on data structures used, other attributes)

 ### Favorites.java
 A class containing the stage and scene of the Favorite Recipes window.

+(add details on data structures used, other attributes)